telerik/kendo-ui-core/docs/dataviz/diagram/editing.md

 * fromY `Number` - the connection from y position.
 (If from is set this position will not be applied)
 * toX `Number` - the connection to x position.
 (If from is set this position will not be applied)
 * toY `Number` - the connection to y position.
 (If from is set this position will not be applied)
+* fromConnector `String` - the name of the source shape connector.
+* toConnector `String` - the name of the target shape connector.

 Each field will be updated with user interaction.
 ConnectionsDataSource model definition: